What is Low Tech?

-The AAC User (the person with the speech disability), will point, or in some other way indicate the letter/word/phrase or symbol that they want on their low tech system.
+Points or in some other way indicates the letter/word/phrase or symbol that they want on their low tech system.

-The Communication Partner (the listener) will read the letter/word/phrase (and if necessary, say it out loud).
+Reads the letter/word/phrase (and if necessary, says it out loud).

 Low tech requires that the AAC user and the communication partner work together to help construct the message.
 This places the communication partner into a more active role.